BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 **Transaction Coordinator Instructions:**

 1. [  ] Click "Apply" in Sparrow.
-1. [  ] Choose whether to add a password; you probably should not[^42].
+2. [  ] Choose whether to add a password; you probably should not[^42].
-1. [  ] Export your account.
+3. [  ] Export your account.
    1. Choose "Export".
    1. Click "Export File" next to "Output Descriptor".
-3. [  ] Print copies of the Descriptor and save to Home Storage, Primary Storage, and Secondary Storage.
+4. [  ] Print copies of the Descriptor and save to Home Storage, Primary Storage, and Secondary Storage.

-4. [  ] If you have access to encrypted cloud storage, such as the "Notes" feature on LastPass, store a copy of the descriptor there too.
+**Suggested Resilience Improvement: Use Cloud Backup:**  If you have access to encrypted cloud storage, such as the "Secure Notes" feature on Bitwarden, you can use that to back up the output descriptor fromy our transaction coordinator as well.

+1. [  ] Atore a copy of the descriptor in your encrypted cloud notes.

 **Optional Resilience Improvement: Backup Sparrow Wallet.** You may choose to also backup your Sparrow wallet, particularly if you decided to put a password on the wallet.